SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     function-call-expression --> postfix-expression parenthesized-expression trailing-closure-OPT
     function-call-expression --> postfix-expression parenthesized-expression-OPT trailing-closure
-    trailing-closure --> closure-expressions expression-cast-OPT
+    trailing-closure --> closure-expressions

 ..
-TODO Multiple trailing closures in LangRef is an error, per [Contributor 6004] 2014-03-04 email.
+Multiple trailing closures in LangRef is an error, per [Contributor 6004] 2014-03-04 email.

-..
-TODO Why is there an optional cast after the trailing closure?

 For example, the following function calls are equivalent: ::